Bypass navigation bar

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Video Technology classes are conducted in a hands-on atmosphere that will prepare you for the reality of your future career.
-Labs and equipment include cutting-edge technology similar to what you will find in the workplace.
+Video Technology classes are conducted in a hands-on setting that will prepare you for your future career.
+Labs and equipment include the most-current technology similar to what you'll find in the workplace.

-Our comprehensive, all-digital studio facility, completed in fall 2009, offers a three-camera digital television studio, 27-inch iMac computers for editing and production, high-definition field production cameras and six editing suites for audio production, video post-production work and animation.
+Our all-digital studio facility offers a three-camera digital television studio, 27-inch iMac computers for editing and production, high-definition field production cameras and six editing suites for audio production, video post-production work and animation.

-Our Video Technology faculty members not only have relevant degrees but also have real-world experience in the industry, which makes them able to relate to the challenges you’ll face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+Video Technology faculty members have both relevant degrees and experience in the industry, so they can relate to the challenges you’ll face at work.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
 See profiles of some of our Video Technology faculty.

 Video Technology courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.